kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 	// Delete should be implemented to handle bucket deletion
 	// for the target object store
 	Delete(claim *v1alpha1.ObjectBucketClaim) error
+	// Suspend should be implemented to handle bucket cleanup
+	// for the target object store
+	Suspend(claim *v1alpha1.ObjectBucketClaim) error
 }
 ```
 ##### ObjectBucketOptions